dannypeterson/Blackjack/README.md

 ### **_Getting Started_**

 #### Click 'Start Game' to enter the table.
-Your cards will be dealt automatically and so will the dealers first card.
+Upon clicking "New Round," your cards will be dealt automatically and so will the dealers first card.
 You then have option buttons to hit, or stay.
 The dealers second card will then be revealed and they will draw until they reach 16 or more.
 After the dealer finishes drawing cards, your total is compared with the dealers and a display message will appear with the results.
 To start a new round, select the "New Round" button.

 ---